Working with Arduino

 | SensorLib | Sensor library | v0.3.1 | "Install Online" or "Install Offline" |

 There are strong dependencies between versions of LVGL and its driver libraries.
 For example, a driver written for LVGL v8 may not be compatible with LVGL v9.
-To ensure stable reproduction of the examples, it is recommended to use the specific versions listed in the table above.
-Mixing different library versions may cause compilation failures or runtime exceptions. :::
+To ensure that the examples can be reproduced reliably, it is recommended to use the specific versions listed in the table above.
+Mixing different versions of libraries may lead to compilation failures or runtime errors.

 3. Arduino Project Parameter Settings

-The Arduino demos are located in the Arduino/examples directory of the demo package.
+The Arduino examples are located in the Arduino/examples directory of the example package.

 |---|---|---|